-Crocodilians often require chemical immobilization for safe restraint and veterinary procedures.
-The aim of this study was to compare the ability of ketamine (5 mg/kg) (KDM) versus alfaxalone (5 mg/kg) (ADM), in combination with dexmedetomidine (50 µg/kg) and midazolam (1 mg/kg) (KDM, ADM), to provide a loss of reflexes and safe orotracheal intubation without producing apnea in American alligators (Alligator mississippiensis).
-Six 22-month-old captive-hatched alligators (4.75 ± 0.48 kg and body length of 111.1 ± 9.9 cm) were administered KDM and ADM in the lateral occipital venous sinus in a randomized, crossover design with a 72 to 80 hours washout period between treatments.
-Physiologic parameters (heart rate, respiratory rate, esophageal and cloacal temperatures, end-tidal CO2) and reflexes (palpebral, cloacal, corneal, righting, withdrawal) were serially assessed throughout anesthesia.
-Alligators were intubated, and assisted ventilation was provided as needed.
-Intubation was safely performed within 10 minutes of administration of ADM and KDM.
+Crocodilians often require chemical immobilization for safe restraint and veterinary procedures, but there is a paucity of anesthetic studies for these species.
+The aim of this study was to compare the ability of ketamine (5 mg/kg) versus alfaxalone (5 mg/kg), in combination with dexmedetomidine (50 µg/kg) and midazolam (1 mg/kg) (KDM, ADM), to provide a loss of reflexes and safe orotracheal intubation without producing apnea in American alligators (Alligator mississippiensis).
+Six 22-month-old captive-hatched American alligators (4.75 ± 0.48 kg and body length of 111.1 ± 9.9 cm) were administered KDM and ADM in the lateral occipital venous sinus in a randomized, crossover design with a 72–80 h washout period between treatments.
+Physiologic parameters (heart rate, respiratory rate, esophageal and cloacal temperatures, end-tidal CO2) and reflexes (palpebral, cloacal, corneal, righting, withdrawal) were serially assessed throughout the anesthetic episode.
+Alligators were intubated, and assisted ventilation was provided to apneic animals.
+Intubation was safely performed within 10 min of administration of ADM and KDM.
 Respiratory rate was the only physiological parameter to differ between ADM and KDM.
-The majority (5/6, 83.3%) of alligators administered KDM maintained spontaneous ventilation (p = 0.016) and withdrawal reflexes (p = 0.031), while alligators (6/6, 100%) given ADM became apneic and lost their withdrawal reflexes in all four limbs.
+The majority (5/6, 83.3%) of alligators administered KDM maintained spontaneous ventilation (P = 0.016) and withdrawal reflexes (P = 0.031), and all alligators (6/6, 100%) given ADM became apneic and lost their withdrawal reflexes in all four limbs.
 Palpebral, cloacal, and righting reflexes were consistently lost in all animals with both combinations.
-Recovery time ranged from 5 to 35 minutes following administration of the reversal agents.
-While KDM and ADM both permitted orotracheal intubation, KDM produced less apnea and a lighter plane of anesthesia compared to ADM.
+Recovery time ranged from 5 to 35 min following administration of the reversal agents.
+Although KDM and ADM both permitted orotracheal intubation, KDM produced less apnea and a lighter plane of anesthesia compared to ADM.